ZcashFoundation/zebra/README.md

 Zebra may be unreliable on Testnet, and under less-than-perfect network conditions.
 See our [roadmap](#future-work) for details.

+### Disk Usage

+Zebra uses up to 40 GB of space for cached mainnet data, and 10 GB of space for cached testnet data.

+RocksDB cleans up outdated data periodically, and when the database is closed and re-opened.

+#### Disk Troubleshooting

+Zebra's state commits changes using RocksDB database transactions.

+If you forcibly terminate Zebra, or it panics, any incomplete changes will be rolled back the next time it starts.

+So Zebra's state should always be valid, unless your OS or disk hardware is corrupting data.

 ## Known Issues

 There are a few bugs in Zebra that we're still working on fixing: